Jcparkyn/phetch/README.md

 ## Features
 - Automatically handles loading and error states, and updates your components whenever the state changes
+- Automatically caches data returned by queries, and makes it easy to invalidate or update this cached data when needed.
-- Use any async method as a query or mutation (not restricted just to HTTP requests)
+- Supports any async method as a query or mutation (not restricted just to HTTP requests)
 - Built-in support for CancellationTokens
 - Supports mutations, dependent queries, and pagination
 - 100% strongly typed, with nullability annotations